1Computer1/lexure/README.md

 ```

 Suppose we would like to prompt the user input, and retry until a valid input is given.
-Lexure has a utility for this, in which the logic of an input loop is abstracted out.
+Lexure has various functions for this, in which the logic of an input loop is abstracted out.

 ```ts
 // Suppose we have access to this function that prompts the user.